 Gain Advantage in Court– An ex-spouse or partner may use false allegations of abuse or neglect as a weapon in a divorce or custody hearing.
 They may think by accusing you of something so heinous, they may be able to benefit financially in the divorce or get full custody of the children.

-Parental Alienation: It’s possible that your ex-wife or ex-husband has deliberately brainwashed your kids into believing you acted inappropriate in some way.
-Their reasoning for doing this may be to to sever their relationship with you.
+Parental Alienation: It’s possible that your ex-wife or ex-husband has deliberately brainwashed your kids into believing you acted inappropriately in some way.
+Their reasoning for doing this may be to sever their relationship with you.
 If your children have been exposed to persistent lies about you, they

 Rebellion: If your child has accused you of abuse or neglect their motivation for doing so may be to rebel against parental authority or because they are seeking attention.

 Misunderstanding: Sometimes, what is perceived as abuse by others is not abuse at all.
 For instance, if a teacher, doctor, relative or friend notices suspicious bruises or cuts on your child, they may conclude that you harmed them when in reality they may have just fallen by accident.

 Manipulation of Facts: During the course of the investigation, your children may undergo numerous psychological and physical examinations and other interviews.
 Interviewers may use a variety of tactics that can lead to faulty information such as asking leading questions designed to be suggestive, offering rewards for answering questions

 Mistaken Identity: Perhaps your child has been abused but by someone else.
 We may be able to gather evidence such as receipts, phone records, text messages, or witness testimony that proves you could not have been present to commit abuse at the alleged time.

 Get Help With You False Child Abuse Allegation Today